oplS16projects/Fred-s-Stockroom/README.md

 ### Second Milestone (Fri Apr 22)

 We will then, use the [jeeve/markets](https://planet.racket-lang.org/package-source/jeeve/markets.plt/1/2/planet-docs/manual/index.html) library to:
-- [ ] Take US stock symbols from user input to negerate the data.
+- [x] Take US stock symbols from user input to negerate the data.
-- [ ] Convert each data into graphical interface.
+- [x] Convert each data into graphical interface.
-- [ ] Display data side-by-side for user to compare.
+- [x] Display data side-by-side for user to compare.

+Updated: It took us quite a bit to figure out a way to take user input from webform and pass it into another library.
+At the end we're able to extract the user input into string, then we create a list of string to be albe to call ***market-dashboard***

 ### Final Presentation (last week of semester)